Hyperbolic groups and local connectivity: --hyperbolic spaces

 \section{$\delta$--hyperbolic spaces}

 In this section, we summarize some well-known background on the structure of $\delta$--hyperbolic spaces and their boundaries.
-We refer the reader to any of the texts \cite{GhysHarpe90,CDP90,BH99,BuyaloSchroeder07} for a more detailed introduction to these concepts.
+We refer the reader to any of the texts \cite{GhysHarpe90,CDP90,BH99,BuyaloSchroeder07} for a more detailed introduction.

 \begin{defn}[Hyperbolic spaces] A metric space is a \emph{geodesic space} if each pair of points in $X$ is joined by a geodesic segment.
 If $p,x,y$ are points of a geodesic space $X$, the \emph{Gromov product} is the quantity